Skip to content

 FoodBioSystems Doctoral Training Partnership

 The FoodBioSystems Doctoral Training Partnership is a collection of universities dedicated to developing expert bioscientists with the knowledge and skills to tackle the challenges facing food production.
-With this goal in mind, the partnership has created 39 funded studentships that are working across the Agri-food system to address challenges such as sustainability, efficacy, authenticity, and safety in food production.
+With this goal in mind, the partnership has created 40 funded studentships for 2026 that are working across the Agri-food system to address challenges such as sustainability, efficacy, authenticity, and safety in food production.
 You can find out more about these exciting opportunities by visiting the FoodBioSystems Doctoral Training Partnership website.
-We're proud to be working alongside the Partnership to deliver two of these exciting research studentships.

 FoodBioSytems Studentships